 - The Swim School will control pupil movements when required.
-Movement decisions are the responsibility of the teachers and ultimately the Head Teacher & Coach in agreement with the Director.
+Movement decisions are the responsibility of the teacher.

 - When pupils reach our Advanced Stages (e.g. Swim Club Lanes) the lessons’ format alters as these sessions require us, on occasion, to take up the full size of the pool or use a dedicated number of full lanes with upper ability levels.
 Sessions are normally allocated exclusive timeslots and, where possible, they are scheduled either directly before, or after, the Core Lessons Programme.

 |Payment Date||Relinquish Date (no later than)||Payment Block (10/11 weeks)|

 |4 weeks before end of current term||...4 weeks before end of Easter Term||

 |4 weeks before end of current term||...4 weeks before end of Summer Term||

 |4 weeks before end of current term||...4 weeks before end of Christmas Term||